ShibalINU/CSDC102_FINALS_PROJECT/README.md

 This project is a terminal-based C++ recreation of the classic arcade game Crossy Road.
 Instead of flashy graphics, the game runs entirely in the console, focusing on logic, timing, and player interaction.

 **Your mission?**
-_👉 Help the player cross dangerous terrains and survive as long as possible._
+_Help the player cross dangerous terrains and survive as long as possible._

-**🕹️ Gameplay Features**
+**Gameplay Features**
-  - _🌍 Multi-Terrain System_
+  - _ Multi-Terrain System_
-  - 🛣️ Roads – Avoid fast-moving vehicles
+  -  Roads – Avoid fast-moving vehicles
-  - _🌊 Rivers – Jump across floating platforms/logs_
+  - _Rivers – Jump across floating platforms/logs_
-  - _🟩 Safe Zones – Brief moments to pause and plan_
+  - _Safe Zones – Brief moments to pause and plan_

 **Core Mechanics**
-- ⬆️ _Move forward to progress_
+-  _Move forward to progress_
-- ⬅️➡️ _Move sideways to dodge obstacles_
+-  _Move sideways to dodge obstacles_
-- ❌ Collision = Game Over_
+- Collision = Game Over_
-- ⏱️_ Increasing difficulty over time_
+- _ Increasing difficulty over time_

-**🛠️ Tech Stack**
+**Tech Stack**
 - **Language:** C++
 - **Environment:** Terminal / Console
 - **Concepts Used:**